-'I'm bringing this fight to the people' - Alvarez
+I'm bringing this fight to the people - Alvarez

 The Mexican will defend his undisputed super-middleweight titles against the Briton at Estadio Akron in his home city of Guadalajara.

-Alvarez, 32, will fight in Mexico for the first time in since 2011.
+Alvarez, 32, will fight in Mexico for the first time since 2011.

 "I feel happy to be back in happy with the people who support me in the beginning," he told BBC Sport.